adamreeve/git_tutorial/index.rst

 We will rebase these commits onto the latest master branch.
-First have a look at what we will rebasing by running :command:`gitk --all` and looking at the origin/rebase_me branch, or :command:`git log -p master..rebasing`.
+First have a look at what we will rebasing by running :command:`gitk --all` and looking at the origin/rebase_me branch, or :command:`git log -p origin/master..rebasing`.

 Now start the interactive rebase::